What is a good velocity?

 Numbers to focus on

 So the need to log your velocity data is clear, but how do you do this?
-And what should you be logging?
-There are so many metrics and you can't log them all, especially not for every single repetition!
+And what should you be logging? and where should you focus your attention?

 Best rep velocity is a great indication of your neural readiness and movement intent on a given day, serving as a reliable insight into how well recovered you are and if you are getting stronger or more powerful.
 Unlike last rep velocity or set average it isn’t impacted by the number of repetitions within a set, so is less influenced by training phases.